kazurayam/materialstore-examples/docs/index.md

 4. The 40 characters (`ID` for short) are the SHA1 digital signature derived from the content byte array of each file.

-5. In the Materialstore world, you, programmer/tester, are no longer responsible for naming each physical files.
+5. In the Materialstore world, you (a programmer or a tester) are no longer responsible for naming each physical files.

 6. Each line in `index` file contains the **Metadata**: the URL out of which screenshots are taken, and the fact that I made a query for "Shohei Ohtani" to Google.